steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

 GPU-based application that moves data among GPUs.
 User can choose a minimum distance among GPUs to be used to make the application performant.

-The second block has a matrix named “Hops between two GPUs”, where:
+The second block has a matrix named *Hops between two GPUs*, where:

 * 1 means the two GPUs are directly connected with XGMI,